dev-mhowells/web-applications/html_bites/04_using_forms.md

 ## Intro

+A form is used to send a `POST` request, usually with some additional data, as request parameters.

 A form is usually implemented over two routes:
-  * The first one, a `GET` route, returns HTML content with the form so the user can fill in and submit the form.
+  * The first one, a `GET` route, returns an HTML page with the form, so the user can fill in and submit it.
-  * The second one, usually a `POST` route, handles the body parameters sent by the browser, and returns a response (usually to indicate whether the form data has been successfully handled or saved).
+  * The second one, a `POST` route, handles the body parameters sent by the browser, and returns a response (usually to indicate whether the form data has been successfully handled or saved).

 Here's an example: